Judith H. Myers

 Judith (Judy) H. Myers is a Canadian-American ecologist.
-In 2014 she was elected president of the Canadian Society for Ecology and Evolution.
+In 2014, she was elected president of the Canadian Society for Ecology and Evolution, and served in that role until 2016.
 Professor Myers is well known for her decades-long research into plant-animal-microbe interactions, including insect pest outbreaks, viral pathogens of insects, and pioneering work on biological control of insects and plants, particularly invasive species.
 Throughout her career she has advocated strongly for both the public understanding of science and for increasing the number of women in the STEM subjects: Science, Technology, Engineering, and Mathematics.

 Myers was a trustee of the Entomological Society of Canada.
 In 2004, she was awarded its gold medal for her contributions to the theory and practice of biological control.
 She also won the McCarthy Award from the Professional Pest Management Association of British Columbia.
 As a published author, she is widely held in libraries worldwide.

 Research

 Myers is known for her work on population cycles spanning more than four decades.
 She has made important contributions to understanding cycling dynamics through theory, reviews, and data via her long-term monitoring of western tent caterpillars.

 Early in her career Myers became one of the pioneers for studying biocontrol.
 Her research takes an interdisciplinary, collaborative, inclusive approach to the management of environmental pest problems.
 She emphasizes the importance of long-term ecological data with which to challenge and inform ecological models.

 Myers is currently (since 2006) Professor Emerita in the Department of Zoology at the University of British Columbia (UBC).
 She joined the faculty in 1972 after being a Miller Research Fellow at the University of California, Berkeley (1970-1972).
 She was cross-appointed to the Faculty of Agricultural Sciences (now Faculty of Land and Food Systems).
 Myers worked with fellow ecologists Charles Krebs, Tony (Anthony) R.E.
 Sinclair and her late husband, Jamie (James N.M.)
 Smith, initially in the Institute of Animal Resource Ecology and later in the Biodiversity Centre at UBC.